 When it comes down to it, Duolingo is a perfectly reasonable app and website to use to learn a language if you like it.
 Many, many people apparently do – hence the 200 million users!

-My own dislike of Duolingo is most likely that I learn vocab reasonable quickly, and like to feel like I am moving through things at a reasonable pace, BUT I also like to feel like I have ‘finished’ one lesson before moving on.
+My own dislike of Duolingo is most likely that I learn vocab reasonably quickly, and like to feel like I am moving through things at a reasonable pace, BUT I also like to feel like I have ‘finished’ one lesson before moving on.
 And with the advent of the 5 crown system (introduced a few years ago), I really can’t ‘finish’ without suffering excrutiating boredom as I repeat and repeat levels until I have achieved the 5th crown for each level.

 However, many of my language learner friends, who are not quite as obsessed as I am about goal achievement and perfection, absolutely love the little Green Owl, and find the game incentives really motivating.